THE ROLE OF AN MP

 MPs can help their constituents by taking up issues with Government departments, asking questions and by representing local concerns in Parliament.

-Can I help even if I am not your MP?
+Can Sarah help even if I live outside the constituency?

-No, I’m afraid not.
+Sadly not.
 There is a strict Parliamentary rule that MPs can only offer assistance to people who live in the constituency they represent.
 The link above will provide details for your own MP and you should make contact with them.
+If you're contacting Sarah to ask for help for a friend or relative who does live in Chesham & Amersham constituency, please supply their details to us as well as your own.
+We will need their consent for GDPR reasons, and we will explain how that works when you contact us.

 How I can help